cucapra/gator/README.md

     $ make run src=phong

-You can run the compiler by passing the `*.lgl` source file as an argument to `lingc`.
+You can run the compiler by passing the `*.lgl` source file as an argument to `gatorc`.
 For example:

     $ lingc example.lgl